openalea/openalea-components/svgdraw/doc/user/autosum.rst

 ..
 In other words, sphinx will automatically create the reference guide (using automodule) only if it can import the module.

 ..
-Keep the structure of this file as close as possible to the orginal one
+Keep the structure of this file as close as possible to the original one

 .. _svgdraw_reference: